gregdodge/misc/README.md

-CSS dev practice and tests
+CSS dev examples and practice